 I took a hit and sold the car for $15,000.
-After paying off the remaining loan balance, I was left with $5,000, a portion of which went to another old Honda Civic procured for $3,000 on Craigslist.
+After paying off the remaining loan balance, I was left with $5,000, a portion of which ($3,000) went to buying another old Honda Civic on Craigslist.
 The funny thing was, this new-to-me car was just as exciting to me as the brand new Acura.
-The same rush of excitement, and this time some nostalgia, but for $22,000 less!
+The same rush of excitement, and some nostalgia, for $22,000 less!

-What also made having a $3000 car exciting was that it allowed me to drop my collision and comprehensive insurance for savings of $100 a month, not to mention the car payments that would have kept coming at $400 a month.
-So that’s $500 I was saving in expenses every month, and it would have continued if I stuck with my original plan of growing my cars with my salary.
+What also made having a $3000 car exciting was that it allowed me to drop my collision and comprehensive insurance.
+That alone saved $100 a month, not to mention the car payments that would have kept coming at $400 a month.
+So that’s $500 I was saving in expenses every month compared to my original plan of growing my cars with my salary.

-Well lets just say if I had $70,000 less saved up, and additional $6000 in expenses a year, I would not be sitting in my board shorts, outside on my deck, writing this article for fun.
+Well, if I had $70,000 less saved up, and additional $6000 in expenses a year, I would not be sitting in my board shorts, outside on my deck, writing this article for fun.
 I would be very seriously wrestling in the mud with a bunch of engineers and program managers over the details of how some safety critical software would work.

 I started looking around and ended up finding a used base model RSX for $6500.
-The car had needed some exhaust work and a little more TLC than I had expected, but seeing as how I already went to meet the guy, I made an offer anyway.
+The car needed a little more TLC than I expected, but seeing as how I already went to meet the guy, I made an offer anyway.
 I had cash and offered $5000 for the car.
 The owner declined and we parted ways.
 The next morning however, he called me back to ask if the offer was still on the table.
 I ended up getting the car for the $5000 and sold the Civic for $2700.

-So in the end, I sold my RSX Type S, and was able to sock away toward early retirement.
+So in the end, I sold my RSX Type S, and was able to save $70k toward early retirement.
 To top it off, a few years later, I was able to buy a much cheaper used RSX with the spare money from selling my first one.
 This one has less horsepower, but also uses regular gas rather than premium, and gets better mileage, saving even more money.

-You can find pretty nice used cars for $5000, and taking care of them, like waxing and detailing twice a year, will not only protect the paint, but also allow you to enjoy the car as if it were off the dealer’s lot.
+You can find nice used cars for less than $5000, and taking care of them, like waxing and detailing twice a year, will not only protect the paint, but also allow you to enjoy the car as if it were off the dealer’s lot.
 So get yourself a cheap ass car, and keep it nice and shiny.
 Your future self will thank you for the gift!